Vegetable Garden Sensory Bin

 2. Hide the vegetables underneath the beans.

-3. Set out the sensory bin tools.
+3. Set out the sensory bin tools and enjoy playing.

 I also added toy kitchen pots to this sensory bin, because I thought it was inevitable that the vegetables we played with would end up being “cooked”.